NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Strength of Thousands/Dwandek.md

 abilities_mid:
   - name: ""
   - name: "Counterspell"
-    desc: "`pf2:r`  **Trigger** A creature casts a spell Dwandek has prepared.\n**Effect** Dwandek expends a prepared spell to counter the triggering creature's casting of that same spell.
+    desc: "`pf2:r`  **Trigger** A creature casts a spell Dwandek has prepared.\n* * *\n\n**Effect** Dwandek expends a prepared spell to counter the triggering creature's casting of that same spell.
 Dwandek loses his spell slot as if he had cast the triggering spell.
 Dwandek then attempts to counteract the triggering spell."

   - name: "[[Creature Family Ability Glossary/(Lich) Rejuvenation|Rejuvenation]]"
     desc: " (arcane) When a lich is destroyed, its soul immediately transfers to its _[[Equipment/Lich Soul Cage|Soul Cage]]_.
 A lich can be permanently destroyed only if its _soul cage_ is found and destroyed."

   - name: "Resist Arcane Magic"
-    desc: "`pf2:r`  **Frequency** once per day\n**Trigger** Dwandek attempts a save against an arcane spell but hasn't rolled yet\n**Effect** Dwandek automatically succeeds at his save against the triggering spell."
+    desc: "`pf2:r`  **Frequency** once per day\n\n**Trigger** Dwandek attempts a save against an arcane spell but hasn't rolled yet\n* * *\n\n**Effect** Dwandek automatically succeeds at his save against the triggering spell."

   - name: "[[Creature Family Ability Glossary/(Lich) Void Shroud|Void Shroud]]"
     desc: " (aura,death) 30 feet.
-The lich is surrounded by an aura of death, drawing forth souls to be consumed by the lich's constant hunger.\nLiving creatures in the emanation take a -2 status penalty to saves against fear and death effects.
-In addition, any creature that starts its turn in the area gains the [[Conditions/Doomed 1|Doomed 1]] condition unless it succeeds at a DC 35 Will check save against the lich's spell DC-4.\n[[Bestiary Effects/Effect_ Void Shroud|Effect: Void Shroud]]"
+The lich is surrounded by an aura of death, drawing forth souls to be consumed by the lich's constant hunger.\n\nLiving creatures in the emanation take a -2 status penalty to saves against fear and death effects.
+In addition, any creature that starts its turn in the area gains the [[Conditions/Doomed|Doomed 1]] condition unless it succeeds at a DC 35 Will check save against the lich's spell DC-4.\n\n[[Bestiary Effects/Effect_ Void Shroud|Effect: Void Shroud]]"

 attacks:
   - name: ""